Ahazii/MAMRenewARR/ENHANCEMENT_IDEAS.md

 ---

 ## Quick Wins (High Value, Low Effort)
-- #4: Dark mode toggle button
+- ~~#4: Dark mode toggle button~~ ✅ DONE
 - #8: Health check endpoint
 - #11: Backup/restore settings
-- #14: Log level UI control
+- ~~#14: Log level UI control~~ ✅ DONE

 ## High Priority Items
-- #4: Dark mode toggle button
+- ~~#4: Dark mode toggle button~~ ✅ DONE
 - #7: Cookie expiration warnings
 - #8: Health check endpoint

 ## Notes
 Add your own ideas and notes below:

-Add prowlarr updating.
+### Completed Notes:

-Move light/dark mode icon up to header.
+- ~~Move light/dark mode icon up to header~~ ✅ DONE

-More Description of the timer, what does it do?
-Hover text?
+- ~~More Description of the timer, what does it do?
+Hover text?~~ ✅ DONE (added description text)
+- ~~Clean up UI, Clean up config, remove unused options, unraid un and pass~~ ✅ DONE (removed Unraid credentials, config folder)
+- ~~On basic mode run history, put more info if failed, what failed?~~ ✅ DONE (shows step name and reason)
+- ~~Put the feedback from the push to MAM from qbittorrent CURL command~~ ✅ DONE (displayed in status)

+### Remaining Ideas:
+- Add prowlarr updating (already done - Prowlarr is updated in Fix All/Fix Prowlarr)
-Use Status area at bottom of the screen for something?
+- Use Status area at bottom of the screen for something?

-Is it using the qbittorrent directory in the config?
+- Add qBittorrent directory config setting

-Can we make it work with other versions of qbittorrent?
+- Can we make it work with other versions of qbittorrent?

-Cleaan up UI, Clean up config, remove unuseeed options, unraid un and pass

-Log Handling, Log Colour Coding by severity, Log Clear, log filter, log search.
+- Log Handling: Log Colour Coding by severity, Log Clear, log filter, log search

-On basic mode run history, put more info if failed, what failed?

-Put the feedback from the push to MAM from qbittorrent CURL command

-Move basic mode timer settings to basic mode.
-Keep config screen for just usernames passwords ip's etc.
+- Move basic mode timer settings to basic mode (keep config screen for just credentials/IPs)
+- Progress of currently running task does not display if you navigate away from that page and back (known limitation - progress is in-memory only)